-Where appropriate, NGS Super will report findings of an investigation to the NGS Super Board and/ or the Risk Audit and Compliance Committee.
+9.6 Where appropriate, NGS Super will report findings of an investigation to the NGS Super Board and/or the Risk Audit and Compliance Committee.
 The method for documenting and reporting the findings of an investigation will depend on the nature of the disclosure - but may include a summary report of the findings.
 Any reporting of findings will have regard to applicable confidentiality requirements.
 There may be circumstances where it may not be appropriate to provide details of the outcome to the eligible whistleblower.

-Support and fair treatment
+10. Support and fair treatment

-NGS Super is committed to transparency and to building an environment in which people feel free to raise legitimate issues relating to NGS Super's operations.
-NGS Super is also committed to protecting eligible whistleblowers from detriment.

-When a qualifying disclosure under the Whistleblower Protection Scheme is made, NGS Super will reiterate the requirements of this Policy to relevant individuals to ensure the protections are not undermined.

-Disciplinary action up to and including dismissal may be taken against any person who causes or threatens to cause any detriment against an eligible whistleblower.

-In addition, NGS Super's usual Employee Assistance Program services will be available to all whistleblowers and other employees affected by the disclosure, should they require that support.

-NGS Super may also consider a range of other matters to protect an eligible whistleblower from the risk of suffering detriment and to ensure fair treatment of individuals mentioned in a disclosure.
-Steps it will take to help achieve this may include:

-- assessing whether anyone may have a motive to cause detriment-information could be gathered from an eligible whistleblower about: - the risk of their identity becoming known;
+- 10.1 NGS Super is committed to transparency and to building an environment in which people feel free to raise legitimate issues relating to NGS Super's operations.
+NGS Super is also committed to protecting eligible whistleblowers from detriment. - 10.2 When a qualifying disclosure under the Whistleblower Protection Scheme is made, NGS Super will reiterate the requirements of this Policy to the relevant individuals to ensure the protections are not undermined. - 10.3 Disciplinary action up to and including dismissal may be taken against any person who causes or threatens to cause any detriment against an eligible whistleblower. - 10.4 In addition, NGS Super's usual Employee Assistance Program services will be available to all whistleblowers and other employees affected by the disclosure, should they require that support. - 10.5 NGS Super may also consider a range of other matters to protect an eligible whistleblower from the risk of suffering detriment and to ensure fair treatment of individuals mentioned in a disclosure.
+Steps it will take to help achieve this may include: - a) assessing whether anyone may have a motive to cause detriment-information could be gathered from an eliqible whistleblower about: - (i) the risk of their identity becoming known; - (ii) who they fear might cause detriment to them;

+NGS Super Whistleblowing Policy 6

-- who they fear might cause detriment to them; - whether there are any existing conflicts or problems in the workplace; and - whether there have already been threats to cause detriment. - analysing and evaluating the likelihood of each risk and evaluating the severity of the consequences; - developing and implementing strategies to prevent or contain the risks-for anonymous disclosures, it may be worthwhile assessing whether the discloser's identity can be readily identified or may become apparent during an investigation; - monitoring and reassessing the risk of detriment where required-the risk of detriment may increase or change as an investigation progresses, and even after an investigation is finalised; - taking steps to ensure that: - disclosures will be handled confidentially, when it is practical and appropriate in the circumstances; - each disclosure will be assessed and may be the subject of an investigation; - the objective of an investigation is to determine whether there is enough evidence to substantiate or refute the matters disclosed; - when an investigation needs to be undertaken, the process will be objective, fair and independent; - assisting the eligible whistleblower by providing support services such as counselling services and access to resources for strategies to manage stress, time or performance impacts resulting from the investigation; - allowing the eligible whistleblower (where appropriate) to perform their duties from another location or reassigning the eligible whistleblower to another role of the same level or making other modifications to the workplace or the way the eligible whistleblower performs their duties; and/or - where necessary, undertaking specific interventions to protect an eligible whistleblower where detriment has already occurred including disciplinary action, extended leave for the eligible whistleblower and alternative career development and training.
+- (iii) whether there are any existing conflicts or problems in the workplace; and - (iv) whether there have already been threats to cause detriment. - b) analysing and evaluating the likelihood of each risk and evaluating the severity of the consequences; - c) developing and implementing strategies to prevent or contain the risks-for anonymous disclosures, it may be worthwhile assessing whether the discloser's identity can be readily identified or may become apparent during an investigation; - d) monitoring and reassessing the risk of detriment where required-the risk of detriment may increase or change as an investigation progresses, and even after an investigation is finalised; - e) taking steps to ensure that: - (i) disclosures will be handled confidentially, when it is practical and appropriate in the circumstances; - (ii) each disclosure will be assessed and may be the subject of an investigation; - (iii) the objective of an investigation is to determine whether there is enough evidence to substantiate or refute the matters disclosed; - (iv) when an investigation needs to be undertaken, the process will be objective, fair and independent; - (f) assisting the eligible whistleblower by providing support services such as counselling services and access to resources for strategies to manage stress, time or performance impacts resulting from the investigation; - (g) allowing the eligible whistleblower (where appropriate) to perform their duties from another location or reassigning the eligible whistleblower to another role of the same level or making other modifications to the workplace or the way the eligible whistleblower performs their duties; and/or - (h) where necessary, undertaking specific interventions to protect an eligible whistleblower where detriment has already occurred including disciplinary action, extended leave for the eligible whistleblower and alternative career development and training.